-The provision of education and nutritional supplementation since the bride and groom (premarital) until delivery, based on the distribution of outcome variables, showed that of 150 newborns, 19 babies had a body length of <48 cm, namely stunting.
-And 18 had low birth weight (<2,500 grams).
-For the variable circumference, 16 infants had abnormal head circumferences, i.e. <32 cm for male infants and <31 cm for female infants.
+The provision of education and nutritional supplementation based on the distribution of outcome variables, showed that of 120 newborns, 14 babies had a body length of <48 cm, namely stunting.
+And 15 had low birth weight (<2,500 grams).
+For the variable head circumference, 13 infants had abnormal head circumferences, i.e. <32 cm for male infants and <31 cm for female infants.
 The distribution of the number of cases at risk of stunting was highest in group 3 and the lowest cases in the group that received intervention in group 1.
 The average body length of the babies in the three groups was 49.21±1.36 cm.
-The results of the Kruskall Wallis statistical test showed that there was a significant difference in the mean body length of infants between groups (p=0.02).
-For the variable mean baby weight in the three groups that is equal to 2920.921±309.7 grams.
+The results showed that there was a significant difference in the mean body length of infants between groups (p=0.02).
+For the variable mean baby weight in the three groups that is equal 2920.921±309.7 grams.